Linnea55/Cucumber-Tutorial/new-scenario-template/step1.md

 Great!
 Gradle is now configured in the folder.
 You can verify this by doing `ls`{{execute}}, and you will see new gradle files in the directory.

-It's time to change the gradle.build file so that gradle can understand